 Section 23.01 ELIGIBILITY.
 An employee becomes eligible for a personal leave of absence after he or she has completed his or her initial introductory period.
+Personal leaves of absence of up to three (3) months are approved at the discretion of the Executive Director or designee.

 Section 23.02 RETURN TO WORK.
 Employees returning from personal leave will be placed in the first available equivalent position.
-Employees must return to work on the date specified in the request for leave, unless a revised request for personal leave is made by the employee and approved by the Director of Human Resources before the last day of approved personal leave.
+Employees must return to work on the date specified in the request for leave, unless a revised request for personal leave is made by the employee and approved by the Executive Director or Senior Director of Administration before the last day of approved personal leave.
 Employees who are absent without approved personal leave or who do not return to work on the date specified in their approved request for personal leave are presumed to be abandoning their employment.